tgfrerer/island/plan.md

 - add screenshot to readme
 - add code example to readme which demonstrates something island does well
-- check y-up coordinate is correct with camera - perhaps our projection matrix is missing something?
-- create an utf8-iterator for `char const *`
-- add a coordinate axes geometry generator - so that we can debug cameras and handedness.

 ## (A)

-- Resolve Attachments (implement these for multisampling / anti-aliasing)
+- **relative size for renderpass attachments instead of absolute pixels dimensions** - the idea is that sometimes (like, with bloom) we don't know the size for the final target buffer, but we know that we don't need an effect etc to render at the full resolution, but that a fraction of the resolution will be enough.

 ## (B)

+- find a way to deal with deactivated bindings (assert in #1501, `le_pipeline.cpp`)
+- embed shader code as spir-v
+- Architect a usability layer on top of base framework, which makes common operations easy, and DRY.
+Images are a good point to start.
+- implement automatic mip chain generation
+- add a coordinate axes geometry generator - so that we can debug cameras and handedness.

+## (C)
 - It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
 - Compute Passes
     - combine setArgumentData and bindArgumentBuffer in encoder so that we're using a single path in the backend for both these methods (we can express them fully as setArgumentData).

-- Architect a usability layer on top of base framework, which makes common operations easy, and DRY.
-Images are a good point to start.

-- Implement multisampling and Resolve Attachments: this means renderpasses must enable it if any pipelines request it. better to do it the other way round, where renderpass injects their sampling into pipelines.
-This is probably linked to resolve attachments, we must investigate further.

-- allow user to specify graphics api extensions when creating the application - vulkan extensions could be specified this way.

-## (C)
 - integrate cgltf
 - integrate jsmn json parser
 - check if there is an elegant way to keep as much as possible from